Python Data Manipulation Explained

 Much like cleaning, this can take on many forms.
 This could mean enriching data by merging different sources or applying different Machine Learning algorithms for classification or predictions and don’t forget about dealing with regular data updates.

-This is where ETL procedures and data engineers come in handy.
+This is where ETL data science procedures and data engineers come in handy.

 ETL Procedures and Pandas